 Except as otherwise provided under the Certificate of Incorporation, these bylaws or NJ Law, no business will be considered by the Board at any meeting at which the required quorum is not present, and the only motion that the Chairperson will entertain at such meeting is a motion to adjourn.

-Article IV OFFICERS
+Article V OFFICERS

 SECTION 1.
 Titles/Qualifications.
 The Officers of the Corporation will be trustees of the Corporation.
-They will include a President, Secretary, and Treasurer and such other officers whose positions may be created from time to time by the Board of Trustees.
+They will include a President, Secretary, and Treasurer and such other officers whose positions may be created from time to time by the Board .

 SECTION 2.
 Election and Term.
-The President, Secretary and Treasurer will be elected by the Trustees and will serve for a term of one year each and until their successors are elected and qualified.
+The President, Secretary and Treasurer will be elected by the Trustees and will serve for a term of 2 years each and until their successors are elected and qualified.

 SECTION 3.
 Consecutive Terms.
 There is no limit to the number of terms an officer may serve in any one position.